gilnam74/vex-sneppet/Algorithms.md

 ```

 #### Compare each element of the array.
-Let's imagine we have an array [10, 2, 13, 84] and we need to compare each number with the rest.
+Let's imagine we have an array of numbers and we need to compare each number with the rest.
 To find the biggest one, for example.

 The first and most robust implementation would be to loop through each element and within each cycle loop through each element again.
 This would be a nested loop, with time complexity O(n^2).
-Simplify array to two elements for now: [12, 4]
+We will use the simple array of two elements to track what's going on easier.

 ```Python
 list = [12, 4]